 With such beautiful sand and water, you’d think Emu Bay would be overflowing with visitors.
 However, it is one of the less-crowded bays on the island which makes it even more attractive.

 The lack of people also makes it a little less safe than other beaches and bays.
 More people means more eyes to keep alert.
-The lack of overcrowding might be the unsafest thing of Emu Bay, otherwise, it is considered safe to swim at!
+The lack of overcrowding might be the unsafest thing about Emu Bay, otherwise, it is considered safe to swim at!

 Kangaroo Island is one of Australia’s most intriguing islands.
 It offers ample space, rare and fascinating wildlife and plants, along with gorgeous ocean views.
-Overall, swimming at the island is possible with the exception of some areas.
+Overall, swimming on the island is possible with the exception of some areas.
 No matter what, Kangaroo Island is a real treasure to visit!

 More Pages On Islands

 Islands are one of many natural phenomenons that exist on earth.
 Islands are found all over the world and vary in size and shape.
 Some are more remote than others while some islands are right off...

 Queensland, Australia is home to a variety of idyllic places to visit.
 From pristine beaches to rainforests and everything in between, it is brimming with adventure.
 This is particularly true for...